Home

 During a wedding reception or dinner dance, or any other occasion where dancing takes place, it is normal to slide it over onto your hip, therefor allowing you to dance closer to your partner without it getting in the way.

-As always I hope I have answered all your questions on this particular aspect of highland dress, but if not then please feel free to contact me using the "contact us" "Contact Us" page on the navigation bar, I look forward to hearing from you.
+As always I hope I have answered all your questions on this particular aspect of Highland Dress, but if not then please feel free to contact me using the "Contact Us" page on the navigation bar, I look forward to hearing from you.

 Google